Search Engine Optimization Forum - SEO Refugee

 Even with those things though, search would still have a place wouldn't it?
 It would take a while for people to get pigeon holed even with the best and most personalized search.
 Also, how are people going to find these social tagging sites or niche SE's?
 Through the larger SE's right?
 IMO, its like Amazon, they are great at suggesting other popular things I might want but I still use the search function a TON.

-#6 (permalink)
+6. #6

-Join Date: Nov 2005
+Nov 2005

-Location: Sacramento, CA
+Sacramento, CA

 When a friend once tried to warn him to stay away from a particular game he knew to be crooked, Canada Bill responded, "I know, but it's the only game in town."